Light-moderate rain over parts of PH on Saturday

 What's the weather like in your area?
 Report the situation through Rappler's Agos or tweet us at @rapplerdotcom

-MANILA, Philippines – It will be a cloudy Saturday, July 8, for different parts of the country, according to state weather bureau PAGASA.
+MANILA, Philippines – Different parts of the country will experience cloudy skies on Saturday, July 15, according to state weather bureau PAGASA.

-As of 4 pm Friday, July 7, PAGASA said these skies will bring light to moderate rainshowers and thunderstorms over Visayas, Bicol Region, Mimaropa, Zamboanga Peninsula, Northern Mindanao, and Caraga.
+As of 4 pm Friday, July 14, PAGASA said these skies will bring light to moderate rains and thunderstorms over Metro Manila, Visayas, Ilocos Region, Central Luzon, Calabarzon, Mimaropa, Bicol Region, Zamboanga Peninsula, Northern Mindanao, and Caraga.

-Metro Manila and the rest of the country will experience partly cloudy to cloudy skies with isolated rainshowers or thunderstorms.
+The rest of the country will have partly cloudy to cloudy skies with isolated rainshowers or thunderstorms.

+Moderate to occasionally strong winds will blow from southwest to southeast over the western section of Luzon, and from the southeast over extreme Northern Luzon, causing moderate to occasionally rough seas.

-Coastal waters will be slight to moderate as light to moderate winds blow from the southeast to south over Luzon, and from the east to southeast over the rest of the country. – Rappler.com
+Meanwhile, coastal waters will be slight to moderate as light to moderate winds blow from the southeast over the rest of Luzon, and from the southwest to west over Visayas and Mindanao. – Rappler.com